|

 Pickled Ginger

-More than a condiment, this is a palate cleanser.
-It has a sweet, salty, and spicy taste to it that you eat after finishing every bite of a sushi roll.
+This condiment adds a wonderful and exotic spiciness to a sushi dinner.
+It also has a sweet and salty taste to it that you eat after finishing every bite of a sushi roll.

 Wasabi